Login | Register

 Trinidad is the business capital of the region, owing to its natural hydrocarbon reserves.
-With those reserves quickly being consumed, this “Caribbean Tiger” has moved to diversify its economy.
+With those reserves quickly being consumed, this “Caribbean Tiger” has moved, repeatedly, to diversify its economy

 Trinidad's natural resources, location, communication links, financial system, and strong democratic tradition have made it the Caribbean’s most secure investment location.
 Dozens of the world’s leading corporations are active here.
 The economy has been liberalised and virtually all barriers to trade and investment have been eliminated.